welcome to the mayan ruins website .

 There are north-south modern roads that cross the ancient sacbe about every 6-13 miles or so.
 The sacbe today is in an overgrown and forgotten state, in a generally uninhabited area, though it is likely to be mostly intact.

-I was able to penetrate the forest with the aid of a local guide and explore the sacbe for about 4 miles/6.5 kms eastward from the heavily overgrown site of Yaxuna before the way became impenetrable.
+I was able to penetrate the forest on three occasions with the aid of local guides and explore sections of the sacbe.
+The first exploration was in 2016, and we hiked the sacbe for about 3 miles/4.8 km eastward from the heavily overgrown site of Yaxuna before the way became impenetrable.

-We turned back and tried to re-enter it from the Tekom road that crosses the sacbe about 6 miles/10 kms from Yaxuna and to complete that stretch of the sacbe back towards Yaxuna.
-We were only able to cut our way in maybe a 1 mile/1.6 kms before it too became impassible.
+We turned back and tried to re-enter it from the Tekom road that crosses the sacbe about 6 miles/10 km from Yaxuna and to complete that stretch of the sacbe back towards Yaxuna.
+We were only able to cut our way in maybe 1 mile/1.6 km before it too became impassible.

 An attempt was made to make our way the other direction eastward towards Coba, but after a relatively short stretch we were turned back by the sharp eye of my guide when he noticed an Africanized killer bee nest in the middle of the sacbe.
 He refused to proceed any further, and I had no objection.
 These nests, of which I came across another one at the seldom visited site of Kuluba, are to be avoided at all costs.

 I tried to locate another section of the sacbe south of the town of Chankom, but no one there had any idea of its existence.
 After a diligent search along the sides of the road out of town I could not locate the whereabouts of the sacbe.
 I decided that I would need to do more extensive research if I were to proceed further, and left any additional exploration for a future return.